act-rules/act-rules.github.io/_rules/focusable-element-has-visible-focus-f4e323.md

 #### Passed Example 2

 The first [focusable][] element is part of [sequential focus navigation] and is a [focus indicator][] for itself due to default User Agent's styling.
-Even though the second [focusable][] element is not part of [sequential focus navigation][], it's presence is enough to make the first one applicable.
+The second [focusable][] element is not applicable because it has been removed from [sequential focus navigation][] due to the `tabindex` attribute.
+Its presence is nonetheless enough to make the first one applicable.

 ```html
 <a href="https://act-rules.github.io/">ACT rules</a> <button tabindex="-1">Dummy button</button>